mpv-player/mpv/DOCS/interface-changes.rst

  --- mpv 0.25.0 ---
     - remove opengl-cb dxva2 dummy hwdec interop
       (see git "vo_opengl: remove dxva2 dummy hwdec backend")
+    - remove ppm, pgm, pgmyuv, tga choices from the --screenshot-format and --vo-image-format options
  --- mpv 0.24.0 ---
     - deprecate --hwdec-api and replace it with --opengl-hwdec-interop.
       The new option accepts both --hwdec values, as well as named backends.